datocms/cli/packages/cli-plugin-wordpress/README.md

 ## `@datocms/cli-plugin-wordpress wordpress:import`

-Imports a Wordpress site into a DatoCMS project
+Imports a WordPress site into a DatoCMS project

 ```
 USAGE